GU4243-ADS/spring2018-project1-wantingcheng/README.md

   From the pie chart, it is obvious that the red occupies almost 3/4 of the pie, representing the number of times in total that "he" comes up in the corpus.

-  *I removed bigrams of "he he" because it seems that EAP likes to mimic character laughing as "he he he".
+  *Note: I removed bigrams of "he he" because it seems that EAP likes to mimic character laughing as "he he he".
 In this context, "he" shouldn't be considered as a pronoun.*

   I find:
   + The inbalance in occurence of male and female pronouns.
 It seems that aggregately male characters are more often brought up in the horror stories written by the three authors.